 Your former spouse doesn't have to be collecting his or her retirement benefits yet for you to claim ex-spousal benefits.
 However, if this is the case, the divorce must be at least two years old.
 (There is no such requirement if your ex is already receiving benefits.)

-The most you can collect in divorced-spouse benefits is 50 percent of your former mate's primary insurance amount — the monthly payment he or she is entitled to at full retirement age, which is currently 66 and 2 months for people born in 1955, 66 and 4 months for people born in 1956 and is rising incrementally to 67 over the next several years.
+The most you can collect in divorced-spouse benefits is 50 percent of your former mate's primary insurance amount — the monthly payment he or she is entitled to at full retirement age, which is 66 and 2 months for people born in 1955, 66 and 4 months for people born in 1956 and is rising incrementally to 67 over the next several years.